Orlandohub/react-native-navigation-storybook/README.md

 **The challenge**:

 Once you decide to add Storybook to your react native app which uses react native navigation, the normal storybook setup process will not be enough.
-The reason for this is that react native navigation will take over screens rendering which means any new screen needs to be registred on react native navigation `Navigation.registerComponent`.
+The reason for this is that react native navigation will take over screens rendering which means any new screen needs to be registered on react native navigation `Navigation.registerComponent`.

 **The solution**: